nockbits/my-first-react-website/README.md

 We aim to achieve this collaboratively, so feel free to contribute in any way you want, just make sure to follow the contribution guidelines.

-# 🖥️ Prohects in this Repo
+# 🖥️ Projects in this Repo

 - [Webiste Hello](@austinnoronha)